barbe_generative_diary

 Recommended Pen-Plotter

-I have not tried all the models, but so far we recommend “AxiDraw.”
+My top recommendation is “AxiDraw”.
+(It may become NextDraw™ in the future.)
 This pen plotter is a very complete robot and has excellent after-sales support in case of problems due to equipment failure. *AxiDraw’s Discord has been very helpful in solving problems.

 These devices can usually be repaired by themselves.
 Servo motors are consumables and will need to be replaced after many years of use.
 Other necessary parts are also sold separately on our website.